uwePhillPhelps/IAP-2024/Tutorials/Part 1/8 - Loops.md

 ## Challenge Exercise: Making a saw wave from sine waves

-Load the example <a href="https://github.com/Sjhunt93/IAP-2018-2019/tree/master/Code%20Exercises/Tutorial%208/Exercise%205">code</a> into your IAP.h and IAP.cpp files.
+Load the example [Tutorial 08 Exercise 5 code](../../Code%20Exercises/Tutorial%208/Exercise%205) into your IAP.h and IAP.cpp files.

 We will now add two for loops to our monophonic synthesizer to artificially create a low-fi saw wave oscillator from a series of sine waves.
 To achieve this **rearrange** and **add** the following code to the note on branch of the if statement inside the note callback function.